andela-technology/qualified-docs/content/creating-content/challenges/challenge-types/q-and-a-options.md

 This format could be a single-choice question, where there's multiple correct answers, but the candidate can only choose one.
 Depending on which one they choose, they might not get 100%, but they could still get 50% of the points for that question.
 - **Skills Aptitude Question—Multiple Choice:** Similar to the above use case, but in case, the candidate could pick multiple answers.
 This might be a great place to use negative values, reducing their score even if they pick the "right" answer among several incorrect answers.
 - **Personality Question:** Here you can use a Q&A challenge like a questionnaire to learn more about your candidate.
 For example, asking them about hobbies.
 You can assign different weights to the different hobbies to highlight candidates with interests that may better align to the job position.
-And these are just some of the use cases you can use weighted multiple choice questions for.
+And these are just a few use cases you can use weighted multiple choice questions for.
 We'd love to hear from you about how you find ways to use this new Q&A feature to improve your hiring process.

 ### Maximum Number of Answer Selections